Testing for reflected XSS using Burp Repeater

 As you have been using Burp's browser, you can view the history of your HTTP interactions with the target site on the Proxy > HTTP history tab.

 GET /?search=CANARY request that was sent to submit your search query.
-Send this to Burp Repeater.
+Right-click the request and select

 Step 3: Search the response for your reflected input